Team-Tritan/.github/profile/README.md

-We make amazing things for all types of people :D
+Team Tritan is a group of software and network engineers who provide hosting, network services, and make amazing projects for all types of people :D

 ## Stack

-**Frontend:** Various javascript/typescript frameworks.
+**Frontend:** Various frameworks.

 **Backend:** Nodejs, Typescript, Perl, Go, Python.